Why use chatbots?

 - Frequent maintenance: Truly unlocking the potential of chatbots requires regular review and optimization to meet the ever-changing demands of the customer

 - Miscommunication and loss of context: Often, context is lost over messages.
 Customers often have to repeat themselves to a chatbot or wait to be transferred to a contact center, increasing the load.

 Chatbots are most suitable for repetitive tasks that are simple and tend to involve low human cognitive application.
 For example, simple tasks with standard workflows that would otherwise increase call volumes in the contact center are great candidates for chatbots.
-Here are a few areas within the financial services industry that are great candidates for chatbots.
+Here are a few areas within financial services.

 - Providing information: Tasks such as explaining standard insurance policies, hours of operations, password resets, finding the nearest branch or office, and displaying FAQs can be handled by chatbots after appropriate configurations